Does Contractbook work for legal?

 As we mentioned earlier, Contractbook's reviews also come from non-legal users, which raises the question of whether Contractbook’s software is fit for this particular use case.

-Juro is top-rated on both G2 and Capterra, with countless reviews left by satisfied in-house legal teams.
+Juro is top-rated on both G2 and Capterra, with more than 100 reviews left by satisfied in-house legal teams.

 Our users say: